 Please remember, Lot was going to give his daughters to a mob of men to protect a bunch of strangers.
 His daughters who were engaged (and I don’t remember if their future husbands were a part of a this mob, because that would be just a mess), were gonna be pimped out by their father.
 Abra(m)ham, you messed up.

-Notice that there are no women and the women don’t say anything at this point.
+Notice that there are no women in the crowd and the women who are in Lot’s family don’t say anything at this point.
 His wife was just gonna let Lot give away his daughters?
 His daughters didn’t say anything?
 And women in the Old Testament did shit, so I don’t know what’s going on.
 Also, there don’t seem to be women in the town, so I don’t know what type of town this is… But it didn’t matter.
 Because the mob said “We don’t want your daughters, give us the men.”
 And the angels blinded everybody and told Lot, “Well, God’s about to destroy everything in this town, so you and your family need to go.”
 And the family consisted of Lot, his wife, and his daughters (all women involved are nameless).
 And they were told, “Run to the furthest town, and whatever you do, do not look back.”
 So much for 10 holy people.

 So the sun is gonna rise, and the family is running.
 Just sprinting, Usain Bolt style somewhere away.
 And then God makes it rain sulfur onto Sodom and Gomorrah, destroying everything.
 And guess who looks back?
 Lot’s wife.
 BAM!
 Turns into a pillar of salt.